 During the lease term in Annandale

-During lease, the rental home belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Annandale, the renter must allow us to come into the rental.
-Some solid reasons to enter rental home are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Annandale, the renter must allow us to access the rental.
+Some good reasons to access rental property are to:

 - Inspect the rental home,